Gus Johnson (basketball): Legacy

 New York Knicks Hall of Fame forward Dave DeBusschere, who played against Johnson at forward over Johnson's entire career, said "Gus was probably one of the roughest players I have ever played against.
 He was not a dirty player.
-He was one of the most tenacious competitors ever to play the game".
+He was one of the most tenacious competitors ever to play the game."
 The matchup between DeBusschere and Johnson has been called a "study in controlled violence".
-He and DeBusschere were on the cover of the October 25, 1971 issue of Sports Illustrated, with the caption "The Classic Confrontations".
+He and DeBusschere were on the cover of the October 25, 1971, issue of Sports Illustrated, with the caption "The Classic Confrontations".

 Oscar Robertson, a member of the NBA's 75th Anniversary Team that included the NBA's 76 greatest players, described Johnson as "'one of the truly great forwards of our time,' ... and one of the best rebounders I've ever seen in my life'".
 Another all-time great, Bill Russell, compared Johnson to Robertson and Elgin Baylor, for the high level of talent and savvy Johnson had coming into the NBA for the first time.
-Paul Silas, who was Johnson' rebounding rival in college, and an NBA player and coach, was on the court for the St. Louis Hawks in 1964 when Johnson tore down the basket while dunking.
-Silas has described Johnson as "tremendously gifted", with great jumping ability and strength, who did not fear contact.
+Paul Silas, who was Johnson's rebounding rival in college, and an NBA player and coach, was on the court for the St. Louis Hawks in 1964 when Johnson tore down the basket while dunking.
+Silas described Johnson as "tremendously gifted," with great jumping ability and strength, who did not fear contact.